hcpty/big-and-fast-and-available/README.md

 # Readme
-A note about available, big and fast systems.
+A note about available, big and fast system.

 ### Available, Big and Fast